prince311A/jsp-servlet/README.md

 # jsp-servlet-jdbc
-"All the fundamental concepts of JSP, Servlets, and JDBC codes are organized within the project structure."
+"All the fundamental concepts of JSP and Servlets codes are organized within the project structure."